kubernetes/kubernetes/docs/proposals/pod-troubleshooting.md

 exec`.
 A transition of `Tainted` from true to false is not possible.

-Debug operations will generate an event so auditing utilities can reconstruct what commands are run, an improvement over `kubectl exec`.
+Debug operations will generate an event so auditing utilities can reconstruct what commands are run, though `kubectl exec` does not do this.
 A *Debug Containers* section will display all debug containers in the output of `kubectl describe` similar to the *Init Containers* section, and the status of `Tainted` will be displayed in the *Conditions* section.

 The following command would attach to a newly created container in a pod:

 ```
-% kubectl debug -p target-pod -it -c debug-shell --image=debian -- bash
+kubectl debug -p target-pod -it -c debug-shell --image=debian -- bash
 ```

 It would be reasonable to provide a default container name and image which, combined with a default entrypoint, makes the minimal debug command:

 ```
-% kubectl debug -p target-pod -it
+kubectl debug -p target-pod -it
 ```

-If the specified container name already exists, `kubectl debug` will either attach to the already running container or restart a container that has exited.
+If the specified container name already exists, `kubectl debug` will either attach to an already running container or restart and attach a container that has exited.
 Specifying arguments is not allowed in the first case but is allowed in the latter to support remote shell uses cases such as `kubectl debug -p target-pod -- netstat`.

 #### Additional kubelet complexity